alexdapunt/mailas-blog/content/post/volunteering-in-kenya-for-free.md

 ### 2. Research on Google and make a list

-Just Google the place you are looking for where you want to go, for example I searched for _Orphange in Kenya_.
+Just google the place you are looking for where you want to go, for example I searched for _Orphange in Kenya_.
 The results are quite extensive

 ### 3. Prepare an email and contact many of them